tapanbk/compass-distance-and-bearing/README.md

 # compass-distance-and-bearing
-Get the compass distance and bearing based on lat and long of two places
+Function to get the compass distance and bearing between two lat and long